UCANR-IGIS/degday/cran-comments.md

 ## Resubmission

 This is a reubmission.
-In this version I
+In this version I have:

  * added a trailing slash to the following URL in the description: